-Option 3: Having your Part D late enrollment penalty taken out of your monthly Social Security check
+Option 3: Having your plan premium taken out of your monthly Social Security check

-Changing the way you pay your Part D late enrollment penalty

-If you decide to change the option by which you pay your Part D late enrollment penalty, it can take up to three months for your new payment method to take effect.
-While we are processing your request for a new payment method, you are responsible for making sure that Part D late enrollment penalty is paid on time.
-To change your payment method, please contact Member Services.
+Changing the way you pay your premium.
+If you decide to change the option by which you pay your premium, it can take up to three months for your new payment method to take effect.
+While we are processing your request for a new payment method, you are responsible for making sure that your plan premium is paid on time.
+To change your payment method, please call Member Services (phone numbers are printed at end of this booklet.)